 So, immediately following sleep, your mind is most readily active to do thoughtful work.

-On a different level, the science of willpower and self-control confirm that your willpower — or energy levels — are strongest immediately following sleep.
+On a different level, the science of willpower and self-control confirms that your willpower – or energy levels – are strongest immediately following sleep.

 So, your brain is most attuned first thing in the morning, and so are your energy levels.
 Consequently, the best time to do your best work is during the first three hours of your day.

 I used to exercise first thing in the morning.
 Not anymore.
-I’ve found that exercising first thing in the morning actually sucks my energy, leaving me with less than I started.
+I’ve found that exercising first thing in the morning actually sucks my energy, leaving me with less than I had when I started.

 Donald Layman, professor emeritus of nutrition at the University of Illinois, recommends consuming at least 30 grams of protein for breakfast.
-Similarly, Tim Ferriss, in his book, The 4-Hour Body, also recommends 30 grams of protein 30 minutes after waking.
+Similarly, Tim Ferriss, in his book The 4-Hour Body, also recommends 30 grams of protein 30 minutes after awaking.

 Protein-rich foods keep you full longer than other foods because they take longer to leave the stomach.
 Also, protein keeps blood-sugar levels steady, which prevent spikes in hunger.

-I get to the library and all set-up by around 6:30 AM.
-I spend a few minutes in prayer and meditation, followed by a 5–10-minute session in my journal.
+I get to the library and all set up by around 6:30 a.m.
+I spend a few minutes in prayer and meditation, followed by a five- to 10-minute session in my journal.

-The purpose of this journal session is to get clarity and focus for my day.
-I write down my big picture goals and my objectives for that particular day.
+The purpose of this journal session is get clarity and focus for my day.
+I write down my big-picture goals and my objectives for that particular day.
 I then write down anything that comes to my mind.
-Often, it relates to people I need to contact or ideas related to a project I’m working on.
+Often, it relates to people I need to contact, or ideas related to a project I’m working on.
 I purposefully keep this journal session short and focused.

 By 6:45, I’m set to work on whatever project I’m working on, whether that’s writing a book or an article, working on a research paper for my doctoral research, creating an online course, etc.

-Starting work this early may seem crazy to you, but I’ve been shocked by how easy it is to work for 2–5 hours straight without distractions.
+Starting work this early may seem crazy to you, but I’ve been shocked by how easy it is to work for two to five hours straight without distractions.
 My mind is laser at this time of day.
 And I don’t rely on any stimulants at all.

-Between 11 AM-noon, my mind is ready for a break, so that’s when I do my workout.
-Research confirms that your workout is better with food in your system.
+Between 11 a.m. and noon, my mind is ready for a break, so that’s when I do my workout.
+Research confirms that you work out better with food in your system.
 Consequently, my workouts are now a lot more productive and powerful than they were when I was exercising immediately following sleep.

 After the workout, which is a great mental break, you should be fine to work a few more hours, if needed.

-If your 3–5 hours before your workout was focused, you could probably be done for the day.
+If your three to five hours before your workout were focused, you could probably be done for the day.

 Protect Your Mornings

 I understand that this schedule will not work for everyone.
-There are single-parents with kids who simply can’t do something like this.
+There are single parents who simply can’t do something like this.

-Or, it may require you to simply focus hardcore the moment you get to work.
-A common strategy for this is known as the “90–90–1” rule, where you spend the first 90 minutes of your workday on your #1 priority.
+Or it may require you to simply focus hardcore the moment you get to work.
+A common strategy for this is known as the “90-90-1” rule, in which you spend the first 90 minutes of your workday on your No. 1 priority.
 I’m certain this isn’t checking your email or social media.

 Whatever your situation, protect your mornings!